r03ert0/project-template/ReadMe.md

 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
+├── scratch            <- Scratch space used to keep work in progress by different collaborators.
+│   └── work-foo       <- Individual scratch space for collaborator "foo" │
 └── src                <- Source code for use in this project.
 ```